spencerjirehcebrian/spencerjirehcebrian/README.md

-I am a temporary concession to human weakness in a fallen world.
+"... a temporary concession to human weakness in a fallen world."